 What is a Good Scenario?

-Here are some points describing what constitutes a good scenario in eLearning:
+Here are some points describing what constitutes a good scenario in learning:

 But how do you write concrete scenarios that are both believable and effective?